franzmelchiori/alyvix_com/plugins/simple-cookie/README.md

 # - bottom-left: Banner is floating on the left side, auto width
 # - bottom-right (default): Banner is floating on the right side, auto width
 position: bottom-right

+# Indicates which mode the popup should have.
+# - info: Standard mode of the banner, show's only one button
+# - opt-in: Opt-In mode, shows two buttons (you have to use some custom configurations for opt-in)
+# - opt-out: Opt-Out mode, shows two buttons (you have to use some custom configurations for opt-out)
+compliance: info

 # Indicates which style the cookie banner has.
 # - block: Got a block style, filled button and no border radius